Agradwip railway station

 Agradwip railway station is a railway station on Bandel–Katwa line connecting from Bandel to Katwa, and under the jurisdiction of Howrah railway division of Eastern Railway zone.
 It is situated beside State Highway 6 at Gazipur, Agradwip of Purba Bardhaman district in the Indian state of West Bengal.
 Few EMUs and passengers trains stop at Agradwip railway station.

 History

 The Hooghly–Katwa Railway constructed a line from Bandel to Katwa in 1913.
-This line including Agradwip railway station was electrified in 1994–96 with 25 kV overhead line.
+This line including Agradwip railway station was electrified in 1994–96 with 25 kV overhead line.Nearby Village name Choto Meigachi.